RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 - `enable_backup_for_gke` (Boolean) Backup for GKE allows you to back up and restore GKE workloads.
 There is no cost for enabling this feature, but you are charged for backups based on the size of the data and the number of pods you protect
 - `enable_cloud_logging` (Boolean) Logging collects logs emitted by your applications and by GKE infrastructure
 - `enable_cloud_monitoring` (Boolean) Monitoring collects metrics emitted by your applications and by GKE infrastructure
-- `enable_compute_engine_persistent_disk_csi_driver` (Boolean) Enable to automatically deploy and manage the Compute Engine Persistent Disk CSI Driver.
-This feature is an alternative to using the gcePersistentDisk in-tree volume plugin
 - `enable_filestore_csi_driver` (Boolean) Enable to automatically deploy and manage the Filestore CSI Driver
 - `enable_image_streaming` (Boolean) Image streaming allows your workloads to initialize without waiting for the entire image to download
 - `enable_managed_service_prometheus` (Boolean) This option deploys managed collectors for Prometheus metrics within this cluster.
 These collectors must be configured using PodMonitoring resources.
 To enable Managed Service for Prometheus here, you'll need.
 Cluster version of 1.21.4-gke.300 or greater

 <a id="nestedblock--spec--config--node_pools"></a>